gecko0307/dagon/doc/tutorials/Tutorial 11. Exporting Assets from Blender.md

 * ✔️ Skins and animations

 To export your models to glTF, you can use [Blender](https://blender.org/).
 The workflow is straightforward and requires almost no specific actions.
 A number of compatibility issues exist:
-* Dagon currently supports only `.gltf + .bin` form, `.glb` is not supported
+* Dagon currently supports only `.gltf + .bin` form, `.glb` is not supported;
-* Skinned object, as well as the armature, should be at the root of the scene.
-Otherwise you'll get a glTF that breaks Dagon's transformation workflow, and the object will not display correctly;
+* Models should be in Y-Up coordinate system, with 1 unit = 1 meter;
 * EEVEE-next (Blender 4.2) dropped support for alpha clipping (`"alphaMode":"MASK"` in glTF).
-You should add it manually in your shader using nodes as shown below;
+You should add it manually in your shader using nodes as shown below.

 ![](https://github.com/gecko0307/dagon/blob/master/doc/tutorials/images/blender_alpha_clipping.jpg?raw=true)